What is May-Thurner Syndrome?

 - Clot busters

 - Vena cava filter

 Left untreated, DVT could result in a blood clot traveling through the bloodstream and becoming stuck, cutting off the lungs’ blood supply and causing a pulmonary embolism.

 At this point, the patient may have chest pain, cough up blood, accelerated heartbeat, and breathing problems.
 As DVT may be fatal, it is vitally important that the patient seek medical treatment immediately.

 Therefore, as May-Thurner Syndrome is a progressive disease, early diagnosis and treatment are essential for better long-term outcomes.

 This article is a comprehensive overview of May-Thurner Syndrome.
 However, it should not take the place of speaking with a physician.
-If you are experiencing any of the symptoms listed above, or know someone who is, contact us today to schedule a consultation.
+If you are experiencing any of the symptoms listed above, or know someone who is, contact our vascular surgeon in Silver Spring Maryland today to schedule a consultation.

 While there is no “cure” for May-Thurner Syndrome, it can be treated successfully to relieve symptoms.
 Most procedures are minimally invasive.
 With treatment, the patient can soon engage in their normal daily activities.
 However, regular follow-ups with a physician will be necessary.
 Although it is in a small percentage of patients, additional procedures may need to be done to treat additional areas of compression.

 Some patients have reported fatigue, along with other symptoms, such as varicose veins and leg ulcers.
 If you feel exhaustion, accompanied by heaviness and swelling in your leg, it is vital to seek medical treatment immediately.